backlogathon/fg-reference-screens/README.md

 ## Resource Conventions

 All screens are at maximum resolution.
 All HUD elements are in default positions.
+Screens are taken using the "primary" tournament platform for any given game, which for most games is the PlayStation 4.

 ## Contributing